NethServer/docs/administrator-manual/en/mail.rst

 Messages marked as **spam** (see :ref:`email_filter`) can be automatically moved into the :dfn:`junkmail` folder by enabling the option :guilabel:`Move to "junkmail" folder"`.
-Spam messages are expunged automatically after th :guilabel:`Hold for` period has elapsed.
+Spam messages are expunged automatically after the :guilabel:`Hold for` period has elapsed.
 The spam retention period can be customized for a specific user in :guilabel:`Users > Edit > Services > Customize spam message retention`.